 The Contracts and Procurement Department is responsible for procuring the goods and services necessary to support the mission of the agency.
 Certified purchasers and contract specialists approve, record and process purchases requisitioned by agency staff.
 The department’s mission is to acquire the right goods and services at the right time and at the right price in accordance with laws, rules, policies and sound business judgment.
 Agency requirements range from basic needs, such as food for offenders, to complex professional services and construction projects.

-During Fiscal Year 2009, the department processed approximately 47,000 Advanced Purchasing and Inventory Control Systems (ADPICS) requisitions, with more than 46,000 purchase order procurement actions processed.
-In addition, the department completed approximately 1,000 contract procurement actions.
+During FY 2010, the department processed approximately 53,000 Advanced Purchasing and Inventory Control Systems (ADPICS) requisitions, with more than 49,000 purchase order procurement actions processed.
+In addition, the department completed approximately 500 contract procurement actions.

-The Contracts and Procurement Department continues to promote the Historically Underutilized Business (HUB) program and strives to improve HUB participation in the procurement of goods and services.
+The Contracts and Procurement Department continues to promote the Historically Underutilized Business Program and strives to improve HUB participation in the procurement of goods and services.

 The HUB Program sponsors an annual vendor fair and participates in numerous forums and events across the state.
 The program also assists the State Comptroller’s Office with identification and certification of HUB vendors.